+Cultural Resources:

-Cultural Resources: The proposed work area is located within the WOD APE and was covered within the record search data that was conducted during previous WOD surveys and studies West of Devers: Cultural Resources Assessment and Class III Inventory (LSA, 2013) and Area of Potential Effects for the Engineering Refinements Survey and Recommendation of Eligibility for Cultural Resources with Southern California Edison Company's West of Devers Project (ASM, 2015).
+The proposed work area and project components are located within the WOD APE and were covered within the record search data that was conducted during previous WOD surveys and studies West of Devers: Cultural Resources Assessment and Class III Inventory (LSA, 2013) and Area of Potential Effects for the Engineering Refinements Survey and Recommendation of Eligibility for Cultural Resources with Southern California Edison Company's West of Devers Project (ASM, 2015).
 The record search and survey results for the area were negative for cultural resources.